satori-lunar/Beta-Code/ALTERNATIVE_EMAIL_REMINDER_SETUP.md

    ```

 3. Check Edge Function logs for errors
-4. Verify `RESEND_API_KEY` is set in Edge Function secrets
+4. Verify `MAILCHIMP_TRANSACTIONAL_API_KEY` and sender settings are set in Edge Function secrets
-5. Verify email domain is verified in Resend
+5. Verify email domain is verified in Mailchimp Transactional

 ---